paperswithcode/releasing-research-code/README.md

 Lastly, some users might want to try out your model to see if it works on some example data.
 Providing pre-trained models allows your users to play around with your work and aids understanding of the paper's achievements.

-## Awesome resources for releasing research code
+## Other awesome resources for releasing research code

 ### Hosting pretrained models files